 The name of the planet Tatooine came from the town of Tataouine in Tunisia where the movie was filmed.

 During Han's conversation with Greedo, the line "Even I get boarded sometimes - do you think I had a choice?" was lifted from his conversation with Jabba that didn't make it into the original release.
-If you pay attention you'll notice that when he says that line the camera is on his hand cocking his gun, not on his face.
+If you pay attention you'll notice that when he says that line the camera is on his hand unsnapping the holster of his gun, not on his face.
 When the Jabba scene was put into the Special Edition they left the line in both scenes, which is why the Jabba scene seems a bit repetitive.

 The film's screen tests were spoofed in a 1997 episode of "Saturday Night Live," which included Kevin Spacey playing Christopher Walken auditioning for the role of Han Solo.
 Walken really was considered for that role before Harrison Ford was chosen.
 Spacey also played Walter Matthau auditioning for Obi-Wan Kenobi and Jack Lemmon auditioning for Chewbacca.